mikitsu/py-s-lang/README.md

 Give your Python scripts a shell-like way to be used:

+    some_function arg1 arg2 \
+        --keyword-argument=value \
-    some_function arg1 arg2 --keyword-argument=value --other-keyword-arg "other value"
+        --other-keyword-arg "other value"
     other_function $0 and other stuff  # $0 is the last result.
 Any Python object.

-If you only use a single line, you can get a (very very) lightweight alternative to [click](https://palletsprojects.com/p/click/) or [invoke](https://www.pyinvoke.org/).
+If you only use a single line, you can get a (very very) lightweight (as in missing lots of features) alternative to [click](https://palletsprojects.com/p/click/) or [invoke](https://www.pyinvoke.org/).
+When running from files, you can also use py-s-lang as a simple sandbox.
 Automatically make your scripts py-s-lang runnables with the built-in ``insert_runner``
 command: